 where and are respectively the HI value and time value (epoch of engines) of the t-th sample, is the length of the samples of engines during the entire lifetime.
-The Score is the comprehensive indicator of the 2 common metrics.
+The Score is the comprehensive indicator of 2 common metrics.

 According to the above 3 metrics, the quantitative comparisons are detailly described in TABLE V.